liferay/liferay-docs/discover/deployment/articles/02-installing-liferay/10-configuring-search.markdown

 +$$$

-**Elasticsearch 6.1:** Elasticsearch 6.1.x is supported for @product@ systems running Fix Pack XX or later, although version 2.x remains the default, embedded version.
+**Elasticsearch 6.1:** Elasticsearch 6.1.x is supported for @product@ systems running Fix Pack 42 or later, although version 2.x remains the default, embedded version.
 To install Elasticsearch 6.1.x, take these steps:

-1. Make sure you're running FP-XX or later.
+1. Make sure you're running FP-42 or later.
 2. Install Elasticsearch 6.1.x (follow steps 2-4  in this article for guidance).
 3. Install the [Elasticsearch 6 Adapter from Marketplace](LINK WHEN AVAILABLE) and stop the default Elasticsearch adapter.